BETS: The dangers of selection bias in early analyses of the coronavirus disease (COVID-19) pandemic: Statistical model and parametric inference

 \subsubsection{Study population: Exposed to Wuhan}

 Consider the population of all people who stayed in Wuhan any time between 12AM December 1, 2019 (time $0$) and 12AM January 24, 2020 (time $L$ when outbound travel from Wuhan was banned, $L = 54$) in local time.
+The choice time $0$, as long as it is reasonably early, has essentially no effect on our analysis below, because almost all of the transmissions happened in January.
 We introduce the following conventions to define the population with exposure to Wuhan:

 \begin{itemize} \item $B = 0$: The person started their stay in Wuhan before December 2019. \item $E = \infty$: The person did not arrive in the 14 locations we are considering before the travel quarantine (time $L$). \revv{For the purpose of this study, we need not differentiate between people who stayed in Wuhan or went to a location different from the ones we are considering}. \item $T = \infty$: The person did not contract the pathogenic virus during their stay in Wuhan.
-For the purpose of this study, we need not differentiate between people who contracted the virus outside their Wuhan stay and people who never contracted the virus. \item $S = \infty$: The person did not show symptoms of COVID-19, either because they never contracted the virus or they were asymptomatic. \end{itemize}
+For the purpose of this study, we need not differentiate between people who contracted the virus outside their Wuhan stay and people who never contracted the virus. \item $S = \infty$: The person did not show symptoms of COVID-19, either because they never contracted the virus or were asymptomatic. \end{itemize}

 Because we are only considering people exposed to Wuhan, we have $B \le L$.
 Two other natural constraints are $B \le E$ and $T \le S$ (where we allow $\infty \le \infty$).
 Therefore, the support of $(B,E,T,S)$ for the Wuhan-exposed population is